 Booked your holiday?
 Protect it from the moment you buy Saga's Travel Insurance.

 Visa and MasterCard convert hundreds of millions of pounds every day into dollars, euros and other currencies.
 That means they get a very good exchange rate – always better than you will get when you buy foreign currency in the UK.
 So paying abroad with your own card should get you the best rate for your pounds.
 But, and it is a big but, not all plastic is equal.

 If you use your credit or debit card the wrong side of the UK border, the bank or card provider is likely to whack an extra charge of up to 2.99% on what you spend.
 This extortionate ‘foreign usage loading’ is hard to avoid.
 Only a handful of card providers do not add it on.
-So a few weeks before your trip, apply for one of them.
+So a few weeks before your trip, do your research and apply for one of them.

 In all cases, you should pay off your credit card in full each month as that will save you money.
 These cards also cut the cost of buying things from other countries over the internet.
 In addition, using a credit card offers you extra protection under Section 75 of the Consumer Credit Act (s75) if you buy something that goes wrong.

 Read more about Section 75.

 Debit cards that do not charge a foreign currency loading are harder to find.
 Again, do your research before you go and remember that to get a debit card you will need to open a current account with that bank or building society and fulfil its rules, which may be difficult.